peco/peco/README.md

 ### --rcfile <filename>

 Pass peco a configuration file, which currently must be a JSON file.
-If unspecified, it will read ~/.peco/config.json by default (if available)
+If unspecified it will try a series of files by default.
+See `Configuration File` for the actual locationes searched.

 ### --no-ignore-case